Summary

 • Learning new knowledge and skills (digital media, communication, leadership)

-• Leading & building a new ‘learner-led’ platform that informs & engages the public on democracy and the potential impact that could ensue.
+• Developing & leading a new ‘intern-led’ platform that informs & engages the public on democracy and the potential impact that could ensue.

 • One intern wanted to extend the Network – to develop ‘India onAir’

-• Several other interns remained as advisors (no credit/no pay) after graduation.
+• Several others remained as advisors after graduation (no credit/no pay).

 Question: Can service-learners collaborate across courses and semesters to design & pilot ONE health communication campaign?

 Over the span of 3 semesters (2010 – 2011), a group of graduates and undergrads from 4 classes opted into service-learning projects for the pilot.
-They chose to target ‘Freshman 15’ and designed & piloted a physical fitness challenge.
+They chose to target weight gain (‘Freshman 15’) and designed & piloted a physical fitness challenge.

-COMM 820: One student reviewed the literature to learn about campus fitness competitions.
+COMM 820: One student reviewed the literature on campus fitness competitions.

 COMM 391 A few students surveyed 100 Freshmen to identify how to make it ‘easy, fun, and popular’ to join.